Excel VBA to Print As PDF and Save with Automatic File Name (9 Methods)

 Sub Print_Workbook()

-Sub is a part of code that is used to handle the work in the code but will not return any value.
+Sub is part of the code that will not return any value.
 It is also known as subprocedure.
 So we name our procedure Print_Workbook().

 loc = "E:\Workbook.pdf"

-This line is for the location and the pdf file name.
+This line is to select the location and the pdf file name.
 Here, we save our file in E: on our computer and name the file Workbook.

 ActiveWorkbook.ExportAsFixedFormat Type:=xlTypePDF, filename:=loc